 - Share anything from your history together that could be relevant to the judge's decision, such as past acts of violence against you or the children.

 Past restraining orders should also be brought to the judge's attention.
-Don't assume that he or she automatically knows about them.
+Don't assume that he automatically knows about them.

 What to Do Once the Temporary Restraining Order Is in Place